 Free Customer Discovery Interview Form Template for Startups

 You can't personally interview every user on your waitlist.
-Here's an async discovery form that adapts its follow-up questions to what each person actually says — closer to interview depth than a fixed survey.
+Here's an async discovery form with a conversational, AI-delivered flow that gets more complete answers than a static field list.

 The scheduling wall every early-stage team hits